 If you’re in Dublin, you’re probably going to find yourself at some point on the pedestrian-only shopping walk known as Grafton Street.
 Just off Grafton is Harry Street, a short byway the entire length of which is visible from Grafton.
 Except that you won’t be looking down its entire length.
 You’ll be staring at the statue of a tall, gloriously afro’d man with a guitar eternally posing for a Rolling Stone cover that never was.

-I was turned on to this statue by the movie Once, where it’s featured in one of the funnier scenes where Glen Hanserd is looking for a band to back him up to record some songs in a studio and goes to a ragtag group of buskers set up right in front of the statue.
+I was turned on to this statue by the movie Once, where it’s featured in a funny scene where Glen Hanserd is looking for a band to back him up to record some songs in a studio and goes to a ragtag group of buskers set up right in front of the statue.
 When Glen asks the group if they’ll play with him, the lead guitarist looks up almost plaintively and says, “We only do Lizzy, really.
 It’s one of our things.”

-And that’s pretty much the only reason that I wanted to see the statue.
-I mean, anytime one of the three Thin Lizzy songs I know are on classic rock radio, I turn the volume up.
-I’m sure a lot of people do.
-But I’m not sure that makes anybody in the band statue-worthy, frontman or no. I mean, Ireland isn’t hurting for bankable music talent.
+And that’s pretty much the reason I wanted to see the statue.
+I mean, anytime one of the three Thin Lizzy songs I know are on classic rock radio, I turn the volume way up.
+But it surprised me the guy is beloved enough to be statue-worthy.
+I mean, Ireland isn’t hurting for bankable music talent.
 Maybe they’re just hurting for dead bankable music talent.
 And Lynott definitely does fit that criterion, having died in 1986.
 Which is sad because he never got to see Adventures in Babysitting, Robocop, or The Lost Boys.

 Then again, maybe the Irish know something about Thin Lizzy that the rest of us just don’t.
 I’m willing to believe that.
 After all, 5,000 people showed up for the unveiling of this statue in 2005.
 Of course, according to the well-proven and complicated theorems of crowd dynamics, that means somewhere in the neighborhood of 100 of them were actually Thin Lizzy fans, and the rest were just there for a party.

-Four Oddest Statues in Ireland, Part II: We leave Dublin for the western coast of Ireland, the second part of this article, and the last two statues.
+Odd Statues of Ireland, Part II: We leave Dublin for the western coast of Ireland, the second part of this article, and some more statues.
 Do not try to guess or Google in advance.
-Ha.
 Guess or Google.
 Sounds like a game show.